 Easier Parts Ordering Process

 Inventory management systems make it easier to improve the parts ordering process.
 Attached to each piece of equipment and spare parts is an order number.
 Along with either the contact details or catalogue of a supplier.
 This makes it possible for workers to order inventory from anywhere at any time.

-Automate Inventory Purchasing System
+Automating Your Field Service Inventory Purchasing System

 With supplier details on hand, you’re able to automate the parts and inventory ordering process.
 This eliminates delays to work orders as well as making sure warehouses are fully equipped.
 By keeping stock optimal, engineers will always have available spare parts needed to complete a job.

-The ordering process for optimal inventory management can be automated in several ways.
+The ordering process for optimal field service inventory management can be automated in several ways.
 Allowing warehouse staff, office personnel, and field workers to place orders when needed.
 While also maintaining a strict purchasing budget.
 Ensuring procurement costs don’t spiral out of control.

 Another way to automate the parts ordering process is to set alerts and notifications.
 For instance, parts are automatically ordered from suppliers when stock levels hit a set number.
 Helping to replenish warehouse inventory without wasting time.

 Inventory management tools are available to field workers via dedicated mobile apps.
 This means that inventory data is always on hand at job sites.
-With access, engineers can see if the correct parts and equipment is available.
+With access, engineers can see if the correct parts and equipment are available.
 Resulting in a greater possibility of a first-time fix for customers.
 Whereas, if the right parts aren’t available to complete a job, the work will be delayed.
 Meaning engineers will have to go back and complete it, resulting in higher operating costs.